ndrean/Solid-components/_posts/2020-01-22-ActiveRecord-Advanced-Queries.md

 ## Scope, merge

   We can simplify this by defining `scope` in the model.
-If we define in the 'Account' model:
+If we define in the `Account` model:

     `scope :admin, -> { where(accounts: { role: 'admin' } }`